Complemented MacNeille completions and algebras of fractions: Introduction

 We also consider the positive subreducts of commutative involutive residuated lattices, i.e.\ algebras of the form $\langle A, \vee, \wedge, \cdot, 1 ,+, 0 \rangle$ which can be embedded into some commutative involutive residuated lattice.
 Although some of our definitions and constructions allow for non-commutative bimonoids, throughout the paper we focus on the commutative case.\footnote{Beyond the commutative case this problem is highly non-trivial already for groups.
 Although monoids which embed into a group of (right) fractions are precisely the so-called left-reversible cancellative monoids, the~description of monoids which embed into \emph{some} group, not necessarily a group of fractions, is substantially more complicated (see~\cite[Ch.\,12]{clifford+preston67}).}

 There are in fact at least two classical results of this form: each cancellative commutative monoid can be embedded into an Abelian group (the smallest such group is the \emph{group of fractions} of the monoid) and each bounded distributive lattice can be embedded into a Boolean algebra (the smallest such algebra is the \emph{free Boolean extension} of the bounded distributive lattice).
 Conversely, Abelian groups are precisely those cancellative commutative monoids where each element $x$ has a multiplicative inverse $x^{-1}$ and Boolean algebras are precisely those bounded distributive lattices where each element $x$ has a Boolean complement~$\neg x$.
-One of our goals is to unify these two constructions and extend them further, bringing out both their common features and their essential differences.

-The above results can be expressed more compactly as follows: bounded distributive lattices are precisely the positive subreducts of Boolean algebras and cancellative commutative monoids are precisely the positive subreducts of Abelian groups.
-More recently, Cabrer, Jipsen \& Kroupa \cite{cabrer+jipsen+kroupa19} described the positive subreducts of each finitely generated variety of MV-algebras.
-The problem of describing the positive subreducts of MV-algebras remains open, although it is known that this class is not a variety.
+These results can be expressed more compactly as follows: bounded distributive lattices are precisely the positive subreducts of Boolean algebras and cancellative commutative monoids are precisely the positive subreducts of Abelian groups.

+One of our goals is to unify and extend these two constructions, bringing out both their common features and their essential differences.
 Our first main result describes the positive subreducts of commutative involutive residuated pomonoids.
 We identify these subreducts as \emph{commutative bimonoids}.
 These are pairs of commutative pomonoids over the same partially ordered set satisfying the compatibility condition

 which we call \emph{hemidistributivity}.\footnote{The term ``hemidistributivity'' was first introduced for this condition by Dunn \& Hardegree~\cite{dunn+hardegree01algebraic-methods}.
 The term ``bimonoid'' is also used to denote a compatible pair of a monoid and a comonoid over a symmetric monoidal category (see~\cite{porst08}).
 Our usage of the term is essentially unrelated.} Two elements $a$, $b$ of a commutative bimonoid are called \emph{complements}~if